Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Applications

 \subsection{Further Applications}

+\paragraph{Model verification, development and data assimilation} \texttt{Reddy} also provides functions to handle model output, example applications include: \begin{itemize} \item Using turbulence-resolving simulations (e.g. LES) to optimize flux tower placement before installation, or to infer source areas systematically using data assimilation techniques \citep[e.g.][]{Pirk2022}. \item Extracting turbulence parameterizations from NWP or climate models and evaluating them against EC data, in order to (i) identify limitations in heterogeneous or complex terrain, and (ii) implement probabilistic approaches that account for uncertainties in the representation of subgrid-scale processes \citep[e.g.][]{Mack2026}. \end{itemize}

-Due to the modular structure of the 'Reddy'-package, it enables several applications ranging from quick in-field real-time post-processing of measurement data to station management and detailed scientific investigations.
-To allow a quick introduction to the package and standard analysis procedures of eddy-covariance measurements, the following jupyter notebooks (available at \url{https://noctiluc3nt.github.io/ec_analyze/}) have been compiled covering the topics: \\
+\paragraph{Jupyter notebooks, in-field data processing and station monitoring} Due to the modular structure of the \texttt{Reddy}-package, it enables several applications ranging from quick in-field real-time post-processing of measurement data to station management and detailed scientific investigations.
+To allow a quick introduction to the package and standard analysis procedures of EC measurements, the following Jupyter notebooks (available at \url{https://noctiluc3nt.github.io/ec_analyze/}) have been compiled covering the topics: \\